anonymous0374/product-manager/resumes/abilities-and-qualifications.md

 # Qualifications
 ## Bachelor Degree of Computer Science
 ## 7 Years of Experience in the Industry as a web developer
-## Passion to create good and profitable products
+## Passionate to create good and profitable products
 ## Tech person, details oriented